Ecological systems in a modeling perspective: A linear immigration model

 \section{A linear immigration model}

-Our next question is under what circumstances there are possibilities to identify the Beverton and Holt (1957) model from simulated data generated by the birth-death process (\ref{logistic_stok}).
-Collecting data might be expensive and we ask what data is needed for validating some nonlinearity in (\ref{diskret_logistic}).
-We note that model (\ref{diskret_logistic}) does not possess nonlinear dynamics like limit cycles Lindstr\"{o}m (2026) or chaos May (1976) .
-Our focus is on detecting the nonlinearity in the model itself.
+Our next question is under what circumstances there are possibilities to identify (\ref{diskret_logistic}) from data generated by the birth-death process (\ref{logistic_stok}).
+It follows from uniqueness of solutions of (\ref{rk_logistic}) that its Poincar{\'{e}} map (\ref{diskret_logistic}) is strictly increasing with respect to $X_0$, cf. (\ref{the_slope}).
+Thus, (\ref{diskret_logistic}) cannot possess nonlinear dynamics like limit cycles or chaos.
+Our focus becomes detecting the nonlinearity in the map itself.

 For accomplishing this, we start our analysis from the solutions of the differential equation

 We note that (\ref{logistic_det}) is (\ref{quadr_model}) with $a=0$, $b=R$, and $c=-\frac{R}{K}$.
 The model (\ref{quadr_model}) is linear when $c=0$, and then it possesses the solution